Evaaaaaaa/Learn2Relax/README.md

 - Or if you prefer to use Conda
 > `conda install --file build/requirements.txt`

+- Install NLTK
+>`pip install nltk`

+If you are not using Conda, make sure you have Xcode installed if you use MacOS, otherwise `pip install nltk` might not work.
+To install the “minimum version” of Xcode, simply download the Command Line Tools DMG file from [here](https://developer.apple.com/download/more/) and follow the installation instructions.
+If you are using Windows/Linux and the installation does not work, try
+>`sudo apt-get install python3 python3-pip ipython3 build-essential python-dev python3-dev`

+then install NLTK packages again.

 ### Additional Setup (Optional)
 - Install tensorflow for GPU to run BERT model on GPU
 >`pip install tensorflow-gpu==1.15`
 - Download and install [Docker application](https://docs.docker.com/get-docker/) to create a containerized application for the inference demo.
 If you are new to Docker, here’s a [quickstart guide](https://docs.docker.com/get-started/).
 - The models use preprocessed data files in the `data/preprocessed` repository.
-However, if you want to reproduce the tokenization steps from scratch using raw datafiles in `data/raw`, you need to install NLTK and NLTK datasets
+However, if you want to reproduce the tokenization steps from scratch using raw datafiles in `data/raw`, you need to install NLTK datasets/models
->`pip install nltk`

 >`python configs/config.py`

-If you are not using Conda, make sure you have Xcode installed if you use MacOS, otherwise `pip install nltk` might not work.
-To install the “minimum version” of Xcode, simply download the Command Line Tools DMG file from [here](https://developer.apple.com/download/more/) and follow the installation instructions.
-If you are using Windows/Linux and the installation does not work, try
->`sudo apt-get install python3 python3-pip ipython3 build-essential python-dev python3-dev`

-then install NLTK packages again.

 ## Inference App
 To run the Streamlit web app in your browser, make sure dependencies listed in `build/requirements.txt` are installed then run